 This gas tiller has been designed to provide users with the utmost is user-friendliness and power by being both lightweight and insanely powerful.
 This tiller works perfectly for virtually any size garden and is breaks through even the toughest, heavy clay soil to transform it into the fine powder that is perfect for planting

 Operating at 240 RPM, this tiller can spin two times faster than several other models of its kind, and it is known for its easy maneuverability and longevity throughout several heavy uses.
 The Mantis is made to last and perform time and time again.
 A 2-year warranty is given on this device to back up your purchase.

 The handles on this tiller easily fold down which makes for easy storage.
 Several attachments can be added to this machine to transform it into a variety of different gardening tools.
 With separately sold attachments from Mantis, this tiller can easily be transformed into an edger, plow, aerator, or dethatcher.
 There virtually is nothing that this garden tiller cannot do for your soil.

 This level of power and versatility does come at a price, however.
-The Mantis is the most expensive choice featured on our list, but for the gardening enthusiast who is serious about planting and making a garden that will serve you for years to come, this tool will be well worth the investment.
+The Mantis is the most expensive choice featured on my list, but for the gardening enthusiast who is serious about planting and making a garden that will serve you for years to come, this tool will be well worth the investment.

 The only drawback to this garden tiller lies within the fact that it is gas-powered, which for some users may be a major turnoff.
 This tiller is highly powerful but is not the most environmentally friendly model there is to choose from.